 Available shortcuts also are listed in the various panels; look for the shortcut key strokes displayed next to the controls in the panel.

-Each editor has its own set of panels, menus, toolbars and shortcut keys.
-Panels can be enabled via the buttons down the bottom right of the software.
+Each editor has its own set of panels, menus, toolbars, and shortcut keys.
+Panels can be enabled via the buttons at the bottom right of the software.

-Panels can be docked along any edge of the environment, or float independently.
-When they are docked, they can be pinned open , or set to popout mode .
-Click a popout panel's button to display it, the popout speed and delay are configured in the System - View page of the Preferences.
+Panels can be docked along any edge of the environment or float independently.
+When they are docked, they can be pinned open (), or set to pop-out mode ().
+Click a pop-out panel's button to display it; the pop-out speed and delay are configured on the System - View page of the Preferences.